margareteisfelder/Automated-EEG-Cleaning-Pipeline/README.md

 6. Artifact/channel rejection using Artifact Subspace Recognition (ASR) algorithm
 7. Perform Welch's FFT with outputted data
 8. Apply FOOOF algorithm to extract aperiodic and periodic components of spectrum and spectral exponent [2]

+## Tutorial
+Prior to initiating steps 1-3, update purple coded file/folder locations to match individual settings

+### Step 1 - Load Dataset
+1. Select section of code to run depending on raw data file type of choice.
+Several options are included for example, but a new section may be created from outline
+2. Press "Run" at start of section and follow prompts to input batch of data files into the EEGLab interface

+   Follow prompts to...
+   - Choose "Number of Participants" in the batch (must be 2+)
+   - Downsample all datasets to a common sample rate, regardless of initial SR
+   - Select "Outputted" data folder to store clean datasets and results
+   - Select "Raw Data Folder" containing all input data files for batch
+   - Individually select each file and provide subject name

+### Step 2 - EEG Preprocessing Steps
+1. Press "Run" at start of section
+   - Specific parameters throughout section may be customized.
+See instructions within code and "Resources" section below for help

+### Step 3 - FOOOF

 ## Resources
 - Loading .eeg files: